dendisuhubdy/armadillo/README.md

 * Step 1:
   Ensure a C++ compiler is installed on your system.

-  Caveat: on macOS you will need to install Xcode and then type the following command in a terminal window: xcode-select --install
+  Caveat: on macOS you will need to install Xcode (version 8 or later) and then type the following command in a terminal window: xcode-select --install